 - A new more detailed analysis of the SPIRE beam profiles was completed in Oct 2014, taking into account so called "shadow" observations that were taken after Neptune had moved away.
 This dramatically reduced the uncertainties in the beam profile solid angles to better than 1%.
 It also eliminated the need for a "static" part in the semi-empirical beam profile model.
 The results at a scale of 1 arcsec/pixel as well as the data needed for the model are available for download.
 A detailed description of the analysis is available too.

 - SPIRE Photometer filter transmission curves:

 - These are available in the SPIRE calibration context (

 - Neptune and Uranus models used for the SPIRE photometer flux calibration:

-- The ESA2 models of the SPIRE calibration, used up to HIPE v10 and
+- The ESA2 models used up to HIPE v10 and

 spire_cal_10_1, are available here (v2 files).